Contact detailsPhone: 703.785.0775

 The second most important part of my life is taking care of the first.
 Going to college, joining the military, continuing my education, etc. – all played, and continue to play, a major role with this.
 I decided a couple of years ago I’d much rather be doing something that I enjoy versus something I have to do.
 So I studied, earned my licenses, and eventually found a great company that gives me the independence and flexibility to provide my clients with the absolute best financial planning experience possible.

-Lastly, I take great pride in knowing that I am not your typical financial advisor.
+Lastly, I take great pride in knowing that I am not your typical financial professional.
 I understand that everyone is different, thus I treat each client as if they are my only client.
 I provide simple solutions using terms and visual aids that anyone can understand.
 My promise to you is that you will have complete trust in the decisions we make together because you will understand them completely and thoroughly – or we won’t move forward.
 Simply put, I’m not comfortable – nor willing to move forward – until you are.
 If I don’t have an immediate answer to any question you may have, I will search and find the answers you seek and deliver a solution to ensure we find a path to help you reach your financial goals.

 Thank you for stopping by.
 I hope you find something here that will invoke a bit of curiosity.
 If so, let’s chat!